Dolivent/Twitter-Stock-Ticker-Compiler/README.md

 Currently, the application:
 1. Creates a text file which includes all tickers with a '$' prefix (method 1 mentioned above only, but not method 2)
 2. 2. saves a full list of active tickers.
 3. prints the number of times a stock ticker is mentioned &amp; which users mentioned it.

+Output is a file that is ready to upload to TradingView.
+It creates a list with 2 subheadings
+1. "Most Mentioned" - which includes all tickers with 3 or more mentions
+2. "Others" - which includes all tickers that were not $ prefixed and not mentioned more than 2 times.